 Diners can satisfy a variety of tastes in Wrigleyville, including Asian, Cajun, Italian and Mexican.
 Those who prefer to stick with the bar scene can eat well at Bar Louie , John Barleycorn Memorial Pub or Sluggers .

 For more live music, head farther north, where you'll find the Aragon Ballroom , the Riviera and the prohibition-era jazz bar, Green Mill .
-When you're strolling through this area, a word of caution is in order.
-As the once grand, now deteriorating buildings that house the Aragon and the Riviera suggest, this formerly posh neighborhood has changed drastically over the years.
-Still, some of the best music in the city (be it jazz, rock, or something in between) can be found here.
+Some of the best music in the city (be it jazz, rock, or something in between) can be found here.

 A hot spot for artisans and heavy drinkers alike is the Wicker Park/Bucktown area.
 Hang out at bars like the Blue Note and Holiday Club or restaurants like Northside Bar & Grill and Beat Kitchen and it won't be long before some hipster starts talking to you about gentrification.